Sunday, December 27, 2020

 Importance of Mindfulness

-Mindfulness enables you to cultivate awareness, tolerance, acceptance, kindness and compassion.
+Mindfulness enables you to cultivate awareness, tolerance, acceptance, kindness, and compassion.
 It increases resilience by rewiring your brain to respond to experiences positively and productively, instead of reacting in a way that can increase stress.

 It does not take a long time to benefit from mindfulness.
 You can make significant progress in just one week of daily mindfulness meditation.
 Mindfulness can make you feel more relaxed, sleep better, worry less and cope better with challenges after only one session.

 Mindfulness is not the only method you can use to cope with change, but it is one of the most effective ones.
-Mindfulness enables you to see more clearly what is happening in your life.
+It enables you to see more clearly what is happening in your life.
 It will not eliminate stress, but it can help you respond in a stress-diminishing way.
 It helps you to recognise and avoid habitual, often unconscious and unhelpful reactions to everyday events, thus improving your quality of life

 By Vincent Baby